Adarsh-kumar/Summer_Internship_2017/README.md

 Since proteins have ligand as well as steroid binding site ,our first step was to only select the sequence responsible for ligand binding .

 Molecular fingerprint of protein sequence was calculated from the uniport web server which creates the descriptors depending on the sequence of bases (Adenine , Guanine ,Cytosine ,Thiamine).
- Dimensionality reduction and Algorithmic steps

-After the feature extraction step , we have feature vector of each ligand compound and it’s target protein.
-Different approaches have been tested to combine the feature vector of ligand and protein  to produce a single combined feature vector (This feature vector should represent the interaction of ligand with the protein).

-The best combination of feature vectors was found to be component wise product of compound’s feature vector and receptor feature vector producing a vector of n*m size for each compound and target pair.

 # Dimensionality reduction and Algorithmic steps